Quantum thermodynamics of de Sitter space: Discussion and outlook

 \section{Discussion and outlook}

 \la{sec:discussion}

 In this paper we have applied the analytical machinery of quantum thermodynamics, based on the MME for an open system, to the local physics as seen by an observer in dS space whose space-time metric takes the FLRW form of \Eq{eq:FLRW} (the ``cosmic rest frame'').
 Though widely used in quantum optics and some other areas of physics, such analytical techniques have, to our knowledge, not been applied before in the context of dS thermodynamics.
-This may be partly because they require a non-covariant formulation, which can seem problematic from the point of view of GR.
-However, because thermodynamic quantities are non-covariant \cite{Sewell} and because cosmology is principally concerned with the physics as it appears to an observer in the cosmic rest frame, we regard this as a useful feature of the MME approach.
+This may be partly because they require a noncovariant formulation, which can seem problematic from the point of view of GR.
+However, because thermodynamic quantities are noncovariant \cite{Sewell} and because cosmology is principally concerned with the physics as it appears to an observer in the cosmic rest frame, we regard this as a useful feature of the MME approach.

 We showed that an observer in the cosmic rest frame will see a local system weakly coupled to a background massless quantum field as subject to a black-body radiation with temperature $T_{\rm dS} = h / 2 \pi$.
-Unlike in \cite{GH}, where this temperature was first computed, we find that other inertial observers do not measure the same $T_{\rm dS}$, but instead see the radiation as out of equilibrium because the Doppler shifts of the mode frequencies break the KMS condition.
-This property allows us to interpret $T_{\rm dS}$ as the temperature of a {\it physical} bath with an energy density obeying the Stefan-Boltzmann law ($\rho_{\rm dS} \propto T_{\rm dS}^4$).
-If this result is extended adiabatically to the case of slowly decreasing $h$, the back-reaction of $\rho_{\rm dS}$ on the space-time may be taken into account via the Friedmann equations from classical GR.
+Unlike in \cite{GH}, where this temperature was first computed, we find that other inertial observers do not measure the same $T_{\rm dS}$, but instead see the radiation as out of equilibrium, because the Doppler shifts of the mode frequencies break the KMS condition of \Eq{eq:KMS}.
+This allows us to interpret $T_{\rm dS}$ as the temperature of a {\it physical} bath with an energy density obeying the Stefan-Boltzmann law of \Eq{eq:SB}.
+In terms of the interpretation that the authors of \cite{trouble} attribute to Shenker, this reflects an {\it anomaly}: the quantum theory of gravity does not respect the classical symmetries of dS space.

+If the Stefan-Boltzmann law ($\rho_{\rm dS} \propto h^4$) is extended adiabatically to the case of slowly decreasing $h$, the backreaction of $\rho_{\rm dS}$ on the space-time may be taken into account via the Friedmann equations from classical GR.
 In that case, we find that $h$ relaxes irreversibly towards zero via particle production.
-This supports previous arguments for the IR-instability of dS space, such as those offered in \cite{Myhrvold, Ford-IR, Mottola, Antoniadis, Tsamis-Woodard96, Tsamis-Woodard98, Polyakov07, Polyakov12, Dvali-Gomez}, while clearing up some of the obscurity that has surrounded the thermodynamics of dS space.
+This supports previous arguments for the IR instability of dS space, such as those offered in \cite{Myhrvold, Ford-IR, Mottola, Antoniadis, Tsamis-Woodard96, Tsamis-Woodard98, Polyakov07, Polyakov12, Dvali-Gomez, Akhmedov}, while clearing up some of the obscurity that has surrounded the thermodynamics of dS space.
 The implications of these results for cosmology are covered in \cite{relax}.